You Make Me Feel (Mighty Real): Jimmy Somerville version

 British singer Jimmy Somerville, formerly of the bands Bronski Beat and Communards, released a cover of "You Make Me Feel (Mighty Real)" in 1989.
-His version of the song also received substantial club play, and it peaked at number 5 on the UK Singles Chart in January 1990.
+His version of the song was produced by Stephen Hague and also received substantial club play, peaking at number five on the UK Singles Chart in January 1990.
 To date, this is the highest-charting version of the song in the UK.
-Somerville's cover of this song appears on his first solo album, Read My Lips.
+Somerville's cover of this song appears on his first solo album, Read My Lips (1989).
+Steve McLean directed the song's accompanying music video.

 Background

-Somerville told in a 1990 interview with Billboard, that the track "was originally released during a period of time when the gay community was successful in creating positive visibility."
+Somerville told in a 1990 interview with Billboard magazine, that the track "was originally released during a period of time when the gay community was successful in creating positive visibility."
 He noted further, "And then AIDS created a political backlash.
 I wanted to bring this song forward as a means of picking up these pieces of history and contributing to bringing out a positive image of gay men."
-Having already covered two other 70's classics; "Don't Leave Me This Way" and "Never Can Say Goodbye", Somerville said he was trying to "reclaim what originally belonged to the gay community."
+Having already covered two other '70s classics; "Don't Leave Me This Way" and "Never Can Say Goodbye", Somerville said he was trying to "reclaim what originally belonged to the gay community."
 He added, "During the '70s, we had all of these gay men expressing their emotions by writing music, and then using women vocalists as a front.
 We can now front these songs ourselves.
 It's an important thing to do.
 The problem is that so few people are willing to jeopardize record sales in order to be the honest and true people they really are."

 Critical reception

-Bill Coleman from Billboard described the song as a "unashamedly hi-NRG/pop cover".
-He noted that it marked Somerville's debut as a solo-singer.
+Bill Coleman from Billboard magazine described the song as a "unashamedly hi-NRG/pop cover", noting that it marked Somerville's debut as a solo singer.
 Pan-European magazine Music & Media wrote that the song is "an obvious choice for Somerville" and added further that he performs it with "such raw enthusiasm that his version is easily as good as the original.
 The basic difference is that the backing is tighter and cleaner-a punchy brass riff has been added and there is a video (that mixes fun and gay politics to good effect)."
 In his review of the song, David Giles from Music Week stated that the singer "makes a very fine job at it."
+To Tim Southwell of Record Mirror, this song was "more disco-pop Europa-style", but considered it "somewhat tepid compared to Somerville's duet with June Miles-Kingston "Comment te dire adieu".

 Music video

 A music video was produced to promote the single, directed by Steve McLean.
-It features archive footage of Harvey Milk and Sylvester.
-The video was later published on YouTube in October 2017.
-It has amassed more than 4.4 million views as of September 2021.
+It features Somerville, backed by dancers, performing the song at a planet in front of volcanic craters.
+The video also features archive footage of Harvey Milk and Sylvester, as well as astronauts.
+The video was later made available on YouTube in 2017 and had generated more than 8 million views as of August 2025.